Information paradox and island of covariant black holes in LQG: Radiation entropy of evaporating black hole

 In the asymptotic region far from the horizon one finds $G(r)$ take the form of $-1/r$.
 This allows us to connect the solution with that of Region~III in the overlap domain.

 In Region~III the general solution takes the form

 where $\rho=\omega r$ and $H^{(1)}_{1/2}(\rho)$ are Hankel functions.
 For $\rho \ll 1$, the solution can be expanded as

 Here $C_{1}$ corresponds to the amplitude of the incoming wave in the asymptotic region.
-Comparing the two solution in Region II and Region III, we get the expression of greybody factor as
+Comparing the two solutions in Region II and Region III, we get the expression of greybody factor as

 In the limit $\alpha \to 0$, we recover the Schwarzschild black hole result \cite{Harmark:2007jy}.
 By substituting the greybody factor into the spectrum formula and integrating over all frequencies, the evaporation rate of the black hole is obtained as